airbus-seclab/bincat/doc/ini_format.md

 load_elf_coredump = "core_get_key_x86"
 ```

-BinCAT will load the inital state from the specified core file.
+BinCAT will load the initial state from the specified core file.

 ## State syntax